1

 後文帝崩,景帝立,釋之恐,稱病。 欲免去,懼大誅至; 欲見謝,則未知何如。 用王生計,卒見謝,景帝不過也。

 After Emperor Wen died and Emperor Jing ascended the throne, Shizhi grew fearful and feigned illness.
-He wished to resign and leave, fearing great punishment would come; He wished to seek an audience and apologize, but did not know how it would be received.
+He wanted to resign and leave, fearing that severe punishment would follow.
+He wished to seek an audience and apologize, but did not know how it would be received.
 Following Wang Sheng's counsel, he finally obtained an audience and offered his apology.
 Emperor Jing did not hold it against him.

 9